United States home front during World War II: Hollywood

 The OWI had to approve every film before they could be exported.
 To facilitate the process the OWI's Bureau of Motion Pictures (BMP) worked with producers, directors, and writers before the shooting started to make sure that the themes reflected patriotic values.
 While Hollywood had been generally nonpolitical before the war, the liberals who controlled OWI encouraged the expression of New Deal liberalism, bearing in mind the huge domestic audience, as well as an international audience that was equally large.

 Censorship

-The Office of Censorship published a code of conduct for newspapers, magazines, and broadcasters.
-The office did not use government censors to preapprove all articles and radio programs.
-It relied on voluntary cooperation to avoid subjects, such as troop movements, weather forecasts, and the travels of the President, that might aid the enemy.
+Prior to entering the war, the US government had already done two years of planning in terms of how to conduct censorship.
+Censorship would officially begin one hour after the Attack on Pearl Harbor which took place on December 7, 1941, censoring all cable, radiotelephone and telegraphic messages between the rest of the United States and Hawaii.
+Control of censorship was temporarily placed under FBI Director J. Edgar Hoover from December 8 to the 19th when the Office of Censorship was created via a presidential executive order with Byron Price leading the office for the duration of the war.
+Censorship was both practiced mandatorily and voluntarily depending on the circumstance.
+International communication was subjected to mandatory censorship while the domestic press participated on a voluntary basis as the federal government decided mandatory censorship would not be needed as long as patriotic broadcasters and publishers withheld any information that was deemed to harm the Allied war effort.

+The war would be covered by over 2,000 correspondents supplying their reports to newsreels, radios, magazines, newspapers and television which was an emerging technology.
+In the 1930s and 40s most Americans relied on print journalist to get their news.
+The news was prohibited from covering the travels of the president, the location of the newly moved National Archives or any diplomatic or military missions.

 Local activism

 One way to enlist everyone in the war effort was scrap collection (called "recycling" decades later).
 Many everyday commodities were vital to the war effort, and drives were organized to recycle such products as rubber, tin, waste kitchen fats (raw material for explosives), newspaper, lumber, steel, and many others.
 Popular phrases promoted by the government at the time were "Get into the scrap!" and "Get some cash for your trash" (a nominal sum was paid to the donor for many kinds of scrap items) and Thomas "Fats" Waller even wrote and recorded a song with the latter title.
 Such commodities as rubber and tin remained highly important as recycled materials until the end of the war, while others, such as steel, were critically needed at first.
 War propaganda played a prominent role in many of these drives.
 Nebraska had perhaps the most extensive and well-organized drives; it was mobilized by the Omaha World Herald newspaper.